oscarfonts/gt-exporter/README.rst

 ::

-	java -jar gt-format-converter-1.0.jar [--crs <crs_code>] <source> <target>
+	java -jar gt-exporter-1.0.jar [--crs <crs_code>] <source> <target>

 Where:

 * <source> is a shapefile, a directory of shapefiles, or a properties file defining a database connection to read the data from.
 * <target> is a shapefile, a directory of shapefiles, or a properties file defining a database connection copy the data to.
 * <crs_code> is an optional CRS that will be assigned to target datasets, ignoring any detected source CRS.
-Please note no reprojection is performed.
+Please note that no reprojection is performed.

 Examples::

-	java -jar gt-format-converter-1.0.jar --crs EPSG:23031 /a/directory/of/shapefiles/ spatialite.properties
+	java -jar gt-exporter-1.0.jar --crs EPSG:23031 /a/directory/of/shapefiles/ spatialite.properties
-	java -jar gt-format-converter-1.0.jar oracle.properties postgis.properties
+	java -jar gt-exporter-1.0.jar oracle.properties postgis.properties

 .. warning:: The's no way to indicate which tables to be copied; the converter will copy over **all** the available geodata tables in a particular connection (or directory of shapefiles).